l0rdFalco/git-prac-1/prac_1.md

 `git rev-list branch_name` shows the number of commits in a given branch

-`git push --set-upstream origin branch_name` is used to create a branch name of the given alias in the remote repo if said remote branch doesnt exist
+`git push --set-upstream origin branch_name` when run from a local branch is used to create a corresponding branch of the given alias in the remote repo if said remote branch doesnt exist

 ## merging